Greece › Mainland Greece Best Places

 Because it is a somewhat remote outpost status, Monemvasia is not such an easy place to visit on public transport.

 - Bus: There are buses from Athens, but a bus trip to Momenvasia will likely involve a change in Sparti or Molai.
 The KTEL Lakonia website goes some way to explaining the links.
 There are three daily services from Athens and four vice versa.
 Buses arrive at and leave from Gefyra across the causeway; hike from there to the entrance of Monemvasia, or take the shuttle bus that runs every 30 minutes from Gefyra to Monemvasia.
 Bus tickets can be obtained from Malvasia Travel in Gefyra.
+As with all other destinations mentioned, avoid taking public transportation to Monemvasia during the annual strike on May 1.

 - Taxi: Arrivals from Kythira to the Peloponnese port of Neapoli are advised to seek a taxi (approx. €40) to Monemvasia.
 Call +30 69 3247 6486 (Minas Papoulis) or +30 69 7727 5414 (Ioannis Dertilis) or +30 69 7415 6097 (Georgios Minopetros) to arrange for a taxi to meet the incoming ferry.